privacybydesign/pbdf-website/pages/en/issuance-big.md

 correctness of the attributes is the register's responsability.
 The foundation does not check them.

-As first step of this issuance process you disclose your name and date of birth from the [iDIN credential](/issuance-idin) to the foundation.
-The foundation uses these data to search in the BIG-register.
+As first step of this issuance process you disclose your name, date of birth and gender from the [iDIN credential](/issuance-idin) to the foundation.
+With your consent, the foundation uses these data to search in the BIG-register.
 If this yields an unambiguous result, you will receive your BIG attributes in a new **BIG credential** in your IRMA app.
 The foundation subsequently removes your name and date of birth, and also these BIG attributes, from its systems.
 The foundation does not keep a log of issuance: it does not record which attributes it issues to whom at what time.

 The validity period of this BIG credential is *one year*.